PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 scan even when Reshape resolution is a no-op.
 Leave the final post-fusion scan unchanged until its own interval is characterized.
 Commit and push only; do not create or update a pull request.

+## Second final-convergence reconciliation characterization checkpoint

+The second additional scan in `_run_indexed_final_shape_activation_convergence()` follows the optional first reconciliation and dynamic-Reshape resolution.
+It still runs when both of those mutation dictionaries are zero.

+A strict expected-failure event-order fixture requires that stable path to proceed directly to activation fusion.
+Two passing paths preserve the scan after a first-reconciliation metadata mutation and after a dynamic-Reshape rewrite.
+The shared `ModelIRGraphIndex`, aggregate statistics, already-guarded first scan, and final post-fusion scan remain explicit in every fixture.

+At implementation, initialize only `second_reconcile_stats` with the exact zero counter and guard its call with `first_reconcile_stats` and `reshape_stats`.
+Do not broaden the guard to earlier aggregate results and do not change the final reconciliation.
+Update the structural contract to verify both guards in source order, then validate indexed final convergence, dynamic Reshape, shape reconciliation, core, architecture, pass-efficiency, and TensorFlow-import-blocked suites sequentially.
+Commit and push only; do not create or update a pull request.